elotroalex/chiens/_texts/translation.md

 - {:.sp} The Woman Reciter.

-- Arpeggio of sinister guitars, a dawn bleeding blanks
+- Arpeggio of sinister guitars, a dawn bled with blanks
 - rises under my eyelids
 - I am pure waiting, I wait
 - I walk on the eggshells of precious moments